zeroarst/PagerIndicator/README.md

 Usage
 ==============
-1. You need to specify a selector id with `selector_id` attribute and at least a `HorizontalScrollView`.
+1. You need to specify attribute `selector_id` with a view id and `horizontalscrollview_id` with a `HorizontalScrollView` id.
 2. `PagerIndicatorLayout` extendes from `RelativeLayout`, which means your can put your selector view wherever you want.
 3. You can use any view as your selector, or even a layout.
 4. You can put decoration in `PagerIndicatorLayout` to style your pager indicator, for example, add a foreground gradient.
-Check `sample/` I have implmented it.
+Check `sample/` there are some implementations.
-3. Typically you would specify a layout as a pager container in `HorizontalScrollView`, `LinearLayout` with `android:orientation="horizontal"` is easier.
+3. You need to define a layout as a pager container in `HorizontalScrollView`, `LinearLayout` with `android:orientation="horizontal"` is easier.
-4. If you are using layout as pager container, DO NOT specify `android:layout_gravity`, otherwise it wont behave as expect.
+4. If you are using `LinearLayout` as your pager container, DO NOT specify `android:layout_gravity`, otherwise it wont behave as expect.
 5. set select callback with`PagerIndicatorLayout.setItemSelectListener(OnItemSelectListener listener)`
 6. You can use it along with `ViewPager`.
 Check out `sample/` for all implementation.